 Cortana is warping to the PC

 That's right, Windows 10 will see the spread of Cortana, Microsoft's Siri and Google Now competitor, into all versions of the new OS, including desktops, laptops and tablets.
-Microsoft's VP of Operating Systems Joe Belfiore showed off the new PC-centric features within Cortana during its January 21 reveal event.
+Microsoft's Joe Belfiore showed off the new PC-centric features within Cortana during its January 21 reveal event.

 Namely, Redmond developed PC-specific functions into Cortana for easier access to files, apps and more.
 Belfiore demonstrated colloquial queries like, "Show me photos from December," to which Cortana summoned images within that time period immediately.
 The idea here is to make key pain points in interacting with a PC easier than before through voice.

 During its January 21 reveal event, Microsoft's Joe Belfiore revealed exactly what the company meant by "Universal apps" when it first showed off Windows 10.
 Basically, the company is developing special versions of its key apps, like Office, for Windows 10 phones and tablets under 8 inches.

 Apps like Word, PowerPoint, Excel and Outlook will look and feel nearly identical to their desktop counterparts, but be optimized for touch and screen size.
 And through Microsoft's cloud infrastructure, all of your files will be accessible through those devices regardless of where it was created.

 Belfiore also detailed a brand new photos app accessible from any Windows 10 device, pulling down images from the company's OneDrive storage service.
 The new app aggregates images from both local and cloud storage, eliminating duplicates and enhancing photos automatically.

 Finally, the universal photos app will also automatically create photo albums based on not only when and where photos were taken, but the subjects of those photos.
 The idea here is for managing photos to be simpler and more automated, taking things a few steps further than rival solutions.